 Rule #6: If You Get Sick, Stay Home

-The CDC says that 1/5 of the US population will get the flu in any given flu season.
-Adults may be able to infect others one day BEFORE getting symptoms and up to one week AFTER getting sick.
+Remember we may infect others days BEFORE getting symptoms and up to one week AFTER getting sick.
 Children can be infectious even longer, up to several weeks.

 If you have flu-like symptoms, the CDC recommends you stay home for at least 24 hours after your fever is gone.
-If you feel well enough and can work from home, that’s even better.
+If you test positive for COVID follow your office protocols before coming back to work.

 Quick Tip: Have COVID test kits handy for your team to make it easy and fast to know if anyone has been exposed to COVID.

 Miller’s offers disinfecting wipes, masks, COVID tests, touch-free solutions, and a complete line of office cleaning tools and products to help keep your office sanitized, and protected this flu season.

 Want help prepping your office for the flu season?
 The team at Miller’s can conduct a quick facility assessment to ensure you have the right products and tools in the right places to sanitize, disinfect, and avoid the spread of infection.
 We’ll customize a program to your needs and workplace, recommending the right products to ensure a healthy workspace.